Your cart

 Metro Mattress Reviews

-For this project, I focused on four current mainstream models that shoppers find through Metro Mattress: Chill CoolHaven Memory Foam, Chill Polar Dream Hybrid Memory Foam, Comfort Concepts Sea Island Euro Top, and American Splendor Nobility Box Pillow Top.
-These models cover foam, hybrid, and more traditional innerspring builds under the Metro Mattress umbrella, with Chill and Comfort Concepts described as exclusive collections and American Splendor positioned as a made-in-USA value line.
+To keep things comparable, we focused on four models that show up repeatedly in Metro Mattress’s catalog: Chill CoolHaven Memory Foam, Chill Polar Dream Hybrid Memory Foam, Comfort Concepts Sea Island Euro Top, and American Splendor Nobility Box Pillow Top.
+Together they cover all-foam, hybrid, and more traditional coil builds.

 Product Overview